chanan/BlazorStrap/README.md

 Port of https://reactstrap.github.io to Blazor

-**Note:** Currently Col will not work correctly due to an issue in Blazor: https://github.com/aspnet/Blazor/issues/643.
+**Note:** Currently Many of these tag will **not work correctly** due to an issue in Blazor: https://github.com/aspnet/Blazor/issues/643.
 This will be fixed in the next version of Blazor.

 ## Docs
 https://chanan.github.io/BlazorStrap/